Amir-Ahammed/Linux-Essential-Notebook/SSH_Server_Configuration.md

 ***Step 3*** Ensure the following settings are configured:
 ```
+Port 2222                   # Use a non-standard port to reduce exposure to automated scans.
 PasswordAuthentication yes
 PermitRootLogin no          # Prevent direct root login for security reasons.
 PermitEmptyPasswords no     # Prevent login for accounts with empty passwords.